pennylane/zootr-guide/Emulators_and_Platforms.md

 If you don't care about racing and want to enjoy the game with the highest possible visual fidelity and utilize mods like high resolution texture packs, lighting reworks or high resolution assets the OoT Randomizer might not be your platform of choice.

-Try taking a look at [[https://www.shipofharkinian.com|Ship of Harkinian]] or [[https://modloader64.com|modloader64]].
+Try taking a look at [Ship of Harkinian](https://www.shipofharkinian.com) or [ModLoader64](https://modloader64.com).
 Please keep in mind though, that these come with their own randomizer engines and are not the same as the OoT Randomizer.
 As such you will find no in-depth resources here.
-You will, however, find similar suitable resources in their respective communities #fixme-discord #fixme-discord
+You will, however, find similar suitable resources in their respective communities: [Ship of Harkinian Discord](https://discord.com/invite/shipofharkinian) & [ModLoader64 on Discord](https://discord.gg/nHb4fXX).

 ### Multiworld Participation

 Some mods allow the playing of so called "Multiworlds".
 These are game variations in which you play with friends in a way where each player has their own world and inventory, but items you find are either for yourself or a friend.

 Due to the complex nature of this mod, the possible platforms are severely more limited than for all other randomizer play.
-More details on setup and allowed platforms can be found in the [[https://wiki.ootrandomizer.com/index.php?title=Multiworld|ootrandomizer.com Wiki]].
+More details on setup and allowed platforms can be found in the [ootrandomizer.com Wiki](https://wiki.ootrandomizer.com/index.php?title=Multiworld).